agbread/RCI_quadruped_robot_navigation/README.md

     (csuite) activation false
     (csuite) quit
     ```

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+In addition, the following components are based on forked repositories with modifications:

+- Controller module is forked and adapted from [fan-ziqi/rl_sar](https://github.com/fan-ziqi/rl_sar)
+- Gazebo simulation for the Livox Mid-360 is forked and adapted from [LCAS/livox_laser_simulation_ros2](https://github.com/LCAS/livox_laser_simulation_ros2)

+Each of these components follows the respective license of the original repository.

 ## Contact